Measurement of Many-Body Quantum Correlations in Superconducting Circuits

 The inevitable coupling of our system with the environment causes the photons to be lost from the circuit at a rate, $\kappa$.
 To account for photon loss, we work in the Markovian approximation.
-Additionally, we assume that the environment around our system is at $T=0 ~K$.
-Therefore, no photons are scattered back from the environment into the system.
-Thus, the rate of photon loss from a given mode is proportional to the photon population of that state.
-In this case, the Liouville operator in Eq.~(\ref{eqn:evolution}) simplifies to
+The evolution of the photon numbers can be derived from Eq.~(\ref{eq:G}) with $G(t) = a^\dagger a$.
+In this case, the action of the Liouville operator on the density matrix $\rho$ in Eq.~(\ref{eqn:evolution}) simplifies to

-These two contributions are used to solve for the $N_{n}$ as a function of time.
+Finally the effect of the coherent resonant drive is to populate the mode of corresponding frequency.
+These three contributions are used to solve for the $N_{n}$ as a function of time.
 The master equation, thus, leads to a set of coupled differential equations for the mode population which can be solved numerically.